Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/README.md

  </tr>
 <tr>
  <td align="center"><a href="./08-alveo_aurora_kernel/">Aurora Kernel on Alveo</a></td>
- <td>This tutorial demonstrates how to integrate Aurora IP in user design on Alveo card with Vitis flow to realize high-speed inter-card communications.</td>
+ <td>This tutorial demonstrates how to integrate Aurora IP in user design on AMD Alveo™ card with Vitis flow to realize high-speed inter-card communications.</td>
  </tr>
  <tr>
  <td align="center"><a href="./09-sssp-application/">Single Source Shortest Path Application</a></td>